eigenfoo/old-eigenfoo.github.io/_posts/2018-08-31-bayesian-bandits.md

 reinforcement learning problem: the _multi-armed bandit_.

-The problem is this: imagine a gambler at a row of slot machines (each machine being a "one-armed bandit"), who must devise a strategy so as to maximize rewards.
+The problem is this: imagine a gambler at a row of slot machines (each machine being a “one-armed bandit”), who must devise a strategy so as to maximize rewards.
 This strategy includes which machines to play, how many times to play each machine, in which order to play them, and whether to continue with the current machine or try a different machine.